 Lifespan is a deceptive issue with hollyhock mallows since self-seeding creates volunteer plants that can sustain a garden patch.
 But individual plants rarely live more than three or four years.

 Where can I get hollyhock mallow plants?

-Live plants or seeds for this plant are not commonly sold at garden centers or by major seed manufacturers.
+Live plants or seeds for this plant are not commonly sold at garden centers by major seed manufacturers.
 Your best bet will be to buy seeds from online retailers specializing in wildflowers.
 Be careful to ensure you are getting this species rather than another type of Malva.